janet-lang/janet/doc/Introduction.md

 your program.
 The most useful type for this purpose is the keyword type.
 A keyword begins with a semicolon, and then contains 0 or more alphanumeric or a few other common characters.
 For example, `:hello`, `:my-name`, `::`, and `:ABC123_-*&^%$` are all keywords.

-Keywords are actually just special cases of symbols, which are similar but don't start with a semicolon.
+Keywords, symbols, and strings all behave similarly and can be used as keys for tables and structs.
+Symbols and keywords are optimized for fast equality checks, so are preferred for table keys.

 The difference between symbols and keywords is that keywords evaluate to themselves, while symbols evaluate to whatever they are bound to.
 To have a symbol evaluate to itself, it must be quoted.